Building an emergency fund

 Starting your emergency fund

 You’ll want an account that suits your needs for your emergency fund.
-Instant access accounts let you access your money whenever you need it.
+Easy access accounts let you access your money whenever you need it.
 If you prefer a higher interest rate with less access, fixed accounts can help your savings grow.
 Just remember, you won’t be able to dip in without charges.

 Compare savings accounts